Leaving Summer Behind

 Cool Autumn Days and The Rain

 Fall is a great time to plant.
 This is the classic time to get your spring bulbs into the ground, giving them time to settle in, build a root system, and get prepared to burst into bloom next spring.
-Daffodil, tulip, crocus, allium, camas, hyacinth, and so many more lovely, fragrant, and colorful gems are available in local nurseries and garden centers and through mail order for you to plant.
+Daffodil, tulip, Crocus, Allium, Camas, hyacinth, and so many more lovely, fragrant, and colorful gems are available in local nurseries and garden centers and through mail order for you to plant.
 This is a fun activity to do with kids who can later watch their emergence in the hopefulness of spring.

 This is also a wonderful time to plant trees, shrubs, perennials.
 Our soil stays warm enough through the fall for robust root growth underground.
 Fall rains help to nourish the growth and while your new plants settle in you don’t need to worry too much about supplemental watering.
 Next spring your plants will be primed for new growth and flowers with a healthy root system to support them.